GDQuest/website/content/tutorial/godot/2d/top-down-movement/index.md

 ![Player Scene](images/player_nodes.png)

-In the _Inspector_, add a _New SpriteFrames_ in the `Frames` property of the _AnimatedSprite_ with all the textures of your character.
+In the _Inspector_, add a _New SpriteFrames_ in the `Frames` property of the _AnimatedSprite_ with all your character's textures.

 ![New SpriteFrames](images/animated_sprite_1.png)

-Remember the indices of the different sprites, as you will have to match them with the directions in the code.
+Remember the different sprites' indices, as you will have to match them with the directions in the code.

 ![Textures of the AnimatedSprite](images/animated_sprite_2.png)

 ## Moving like a ship in space, as in Asteroids

-Let's start with the asteroids movement as it's the shortest and simplest.
+Let's start with the asteroids' movement as it's the shortest and simplest.

-We want some kind of spaceship that rotates when we press `rotate_left` or `rotate_right`, moves forward when we press `up` and backward when we press `down`.
+We want some spaceship that rotates when we press `rotate_left` or `rotate_right`, moves forward when we press `up`, and backward when we press `down`.

 In this tutorial, notice how we use `Input.get_action_strength()` to calculate the player's input direction.
 This function gives us support for analog controllers, like joysticks, allowing the player to move more precisely than with the keyboard.